-The Podiatry Board of Australia (Board) has considered the impacts that the proposal could have on patient and consumer health and safety, particularly on vulnerable members of the community.
+The Chinese Medicine Board of Australia (the Board) has considered the impacts that the proposal could have on patient and consumer health and safety, particularly on vulnerable members of the community.

 In doing so, the Board considered the National Scheme's key objective of protecting the public by ensuring only practitioners who are suitably trained and qualified to practise in a competent and ethical manner are registered.
-The proposed revised registration standard supports that objective by ensuring that only practitioners who are appropriately trained and qualified to practise the podiatry specialty of podiatric surgery in a competent and ethical manner are granted specialist registration.
+The proposed revised guidelines supports that objective by ensuring that all records made by a Chinese medicine practitioner are in a form that can be understood by other health practitioners, guaranteeing continuity of care.